spt-oss/settings/README.md

-# Settings
+# Java Settings

 * Java development settings

 ## How to use

-1. Clone the repository and import settings to your Eclipse.
+* Clone the repository and import the settings into your Eclipse.

 	```
 	src/main/resources/